 The Hierarchy of Roles

-Again, this is easily seen in organizations where competitive politics between the divisions creates problems, although the individuals might be competent if only they were afforded a better surrounding and environment.
-If we actually applied the object-like thinking, then we would blame the people in each division (because we can see them) but not focus on defining their roles in such a way that they can cooperate rather than compete.
-Just being parts of a larger system doesn’t mean that the parts actually cooperate with each other.
+Again, this is seen in organizations where competition between the divisions creates problems, although the individuals might be competent if they were afforded a better environment.
+If we applied the object-like thinking, then we would blame the people in each division (because we can see them) but not focus on defining their roles in such a way that they can cooperate rather than compete.
+Just being parts of a larger system doesn’t mean that the parts cooperate with each other.
 The dysfunctional parts need not be faulted if the head was tasked to digest food, the stomach was required to move the body, and the hands were mandated to think.
 There is a proper role for each part, and while we can know which role is suitable for which part, it is not always necessary that he part is indeed involved only in that role.